 Dr. Janice M. Bell is devoted to bold, inspired efforts to transform nursing practice with families.
 Her greatest desire is to connect nurses to a community of scholars and clinicians who share a passion for family-focused care.

 She is the Founding Editor of the Journal of Family Nursing (SAGE Publications).
 In her current work, she teaches and consults internationally with health care professionals who wish to develop a systemic, relational orientation to practice with families and family intervention research.
 She served as a faculty member (1986-2002) and Director (2002-2007) of the Family Nursing Unit, University of Calgary, a unique research and education unit focused on developing and disseminating practice knowledge in Family Systems Nursing.
-In collaboration with Dr. Lorraine Wright and Dr. Wendy Watson, she co-developed the Illness Beliefs Model to guide advanced clinical practice with families.
-Dr. Bell is very excited to be coordinating an international research collaboration of Family Systems Nursing colleagues from 6 countries who are using knowledge translation science to understand how to best implement family nursing knowledge in practice settings.
+In collaboration with Dr. Lorraine Wright and Dr. Wendy Watson Nelson, she co-developed the Illness Beliefs Model to guide advanced clinical practice with families.

-Dr. Bell served on the Coordinating Committee that founded the International Family Nursing Association (IFNA) and has just completed a 3-year term as a member of the Board of Directors.
-She is a co-chair of the IFNA Communication Committee and is a member of the IFNA Practice Committee.
+Dr. Bell served on the Coordinating Committee that founded the International Family Nursing Association (IFNA) and completed a 3-year term as a member of the first Board of Directors.
+She is currently a co-chair of the IFNA Communication Committee.
 She also serves as member of the Advisory Council of the Glen Taylor Nursing Institute for Family & Society.

 They say that every story is told differently, depending on the audience.
 Here is my story.
 I come from a large, extended, matriarchal family of grandparents, aunts, uncles, and many cousins who have enriched my life within a network of supportive, nurturing relationships.
 In my own family of origin, I am the eldest of four children and both of my parents were health care professionals.
 Being connected to family, valuing family, and learning from strong women is an integral theme of my story.